smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-audio-pass-thru.md

 /// Maps to `PerformAudioPassThru.audioPassThruDisplayText2`.
 The secondary text of the view.
 @property (strong, nonatomic, nullable) NSString *secondaryText;

+/// Maps to `PerformAudioPassThru.initialPrompt`.
+Will play a prompt to the user before microphone input is begun.
+@property (assign, nonatomic) SDLPlayAudioData *audioPrompt;

 /// Maps to `PerformAudioPassThru.muteAudio`.
 If true, the head unit will mute any other audio output while the microphone input is in progress.
 This defaults to YES if not set.
 @property (assign, nonatomic) BOOL *muteAudio;